 How Does Six Flags Entertainment Company Work?

-How Does Six Flags Entertainment Corporation Operate?
+How does Six Flags Entertainment Corporation work?

 How Does Six Flags Entertainment Company Work?